UPDATE: Our Campaign was successful and all of Gulf World’s dolphins were relocated by authorities!

 Gulf World

 Gulf World Marine Park is one of four parks owned by The Dolphin Company in Florida.
+The Dolphin Company is also under criminal investigation in Florida.
 The Dolphin Company operates three other parks in Florida: Marineland (built in 1938), the Miami Seaquarium (built in 1955) and Dolphin Connection (built in 1990).
+In addition to conditions that are not safe for animals, the Seaquarium and Gulf World reportedly have condemned buildings that are not safe for the public.

 Timeline

-these are just some of the major milestones in Gulf World’s animal abuse
+Timeline of Gulf World’s animal abuse

 -